 Governors were satisfied and reassured by the presentation, the results, progress, and the ongoing efforts to continue improvement in alignment with the new Ofsted framework.

 7.4 Ofsted Ready Folder.
-A report was circulated in advance of the meeting and a verbal update was given.
+A report was circulated in advance of the meeting, and a verbal update was given.

 Governors’ folder distributed to all governors: Key information will be printed for each meeting (Q&S-focused)